Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 ## Updating and Retrieving Information

-To update the metadata and playback information on the server side, and to retrieve it on the client side:
+To update the metadata and playback information on the server side, and to retrieve it on the client side, follow these steps:

--   To update the metadata and playback information on the server side:
+-   To update the metadata and playback information on the server side
     1. Start the media control server using the `Start()` method of the [Tizen.Multimedia.Remoting.MediaControlServer](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Remoting.MediaControlServer.html) class:

         ```